adobe-rnd/aem-martech/README.md

 - Core Extension
 - Adobe Client Data Layer: so you can react to data layer events
 - AA via AEP Web SDK: so you can have rules setting variables, product strings and send beacons
-- Mapping Table: so you can remap selected values in your data elements
+- (optionally) Mapping Table: so you can remap selected values in your data elements